 IFC works with governments, corporations, foundations, other multilateral organizations and civil society to foster innovative partnerships that create prosperity and eradicate poverty.
 As the largest global development institution focused on the private sector in developing countries, IFC, together with our partners, strives to address urgent development challenges.

 Our collaborative approach emphasizes the power of long-term partnerships, maintains a focus on results measurement and efficiency, and leverages the contributions of our partners while providing appropriate visibility for donor partners.

 Donors Are Vital

-Our donor partners are vital in helping us deliver greater development impact.
-The financial support they provide not only leverages IFC’s own contributions to advisory services but also enhances the impact of our investment operations through strengthened collaboration and shared mutual priorities.
+Our donor partners are vital in helping deliver greater development impact.
+The financial support leverages IFC’s contributions to advisory services and enhances the impact of our investment operations through strengthened collaboration on shared mutual priorities.

-IFC’s partnership with our donors often extends beyond funding to a relationship based on mutual understanding, expertise, and knowledge sharing.
-We foster this by convening donors around thematic issues such as climate change and food security.
+IFC’s partnership with our donors often builds relationships based on mutual understanding, expertise, and knowledge sharing.
+We foster this by convening donors around issues of common concern such as climate change and food security.
 In so doing, we strive to be thought leaders and to stimulate coordinated action.

-In Africa, the main funding vehicle for advisory services is the Private Enterprise Partnership Africa (PEP Africa).
-Since 2005, IFC PEP Africa and its partners have provided more than $202.6 million in program support toward advisory services that promote private sector development in Africa.
-At the end of February 2012, IFC PEP Africa was managing 113 projects with a portfolio value of $180.9 million in 34 countries across Africa.
+In Africa, the main funding vehicle for advisory services is the Private Enterprise Partnership Africa.
+Since 2005, IFC PEP Africa and its partners have provided close to $300 million in program support toward advisory services that promote private sector development in Africa.
+At the end of May 2014, IFC was managing 156 advisory projects with a portfolio value of $260 million in 34 countries across Sub-Saharan Africa.

-For further information about partnering with IFC in Africa, please contact our donor relations unit:
+For further information about partnering with IFC in Sub-Saharan Africa, please contact Gregor Pfeifer, (email@example.com).